JonnyPickard/gains/README.md

 =====

 http://gains-app.herokuapp.com

-Note: Currently experiencing a bug with mongodb deployment/ configuration on heroku.
-I am aiming to have this fixed asap so check back soon!
+Note: There currently is a bug with the mongoose-auto-increment package when using heroku which is somehow deleting the user_id field and therefor preventing picture uploads.
+I am working to create my own solution currently.
+Sorry for any inconvenience.

 About
 -----